-- 1. The election of two directors for a three-year term; - 2.
-Our executive compensation practices (sometimes referred to as "say on pay"); - 3.
+- 1. The election of three directors for a three-year term; - 2.
+Our executive compensation practices (sometimes referred to as "Say on Pay"); - 3.
 Amending and restating our certification of incorporation to declassify our Board of Directors; and - 4.
-Ratification of the appointment of Deloitte & Touche LLP as our independent public accountants for 2013.
+Ratifying the appointment of Deloitte & Touche LLP as our independent public accountants for 2014.